matthewkeil/homodigit.us/README.md

 The big guys out there have teams of people that help to do this sort of thing but now with the new tools that exist it is possible for small dev teams, and even individual developers, to enjoy the same workflow automation and flexibility.
 Now that I am starting to get my feet under me, as a developer, I am starting to get requests from friends to "help them with their website."
 Not only do I want to be able to host my own pet projects but I would also like to be able to provide high availability for my friends and their projects as well.
 Insert homodigit.us.

-In this repository you will find links to some information resources that I found useful.
+In this repository you will find the full Helm chart necessary as well as many links to information resources that I found useful while building this.
 They are a base resource to help successful deploy and secure your projects, and those of your friends/clients.
 I use this project personally and it is as much a resource for me to not have to look up commands as a tool for you to follow (after all im following it myself).
-Good luck and feel free to reach out to me if you have any questions or run into any issues you can seem to solve.
+Good luck and feel free to reach out to me if you have any questions or run into any issues you can't seem to solve with a SO search.

 This solution was designed with the modern full-stack JavaScript developer in mind.
-The big pieces it will solve are
+The big pieces we will work on together:
-- focuses on developer ergonomics and efficiency for deployment so you can focus on coding
+- focus on developer ergonomics and efficiency for deployment so you can focus on coding
-- describe big picture architectural patterns and why they were chosen
+- describe big picture architectural patterns so you can understand *why* they were chosen
 - utilize modern cloud-based architecture
 - ensure [high-availability](https://en.wikipedia.org/wiki/High_availability)
-- minimize cost through analysis of various solutions/architecture
+- minimize cost
 - serve static front-end assets over https
 - serve back-end api's over https (most likely a Node.js app)
 - automate production distribution and versioning
 - automate sandbox/staging distribution for feature branches

 ## Kubernetes orchestrated cluster.
 DevOps platform.
 Serves bucket storage over https.
 Production Node.js hosting.

-The goal of this project is to provide a template for other to easily provide a full service production and development platform.
-This solution was designed with the modern full-stack JavaScript developer in mind and focuses on hosting pod-based node servers, serving client assets stored in cloud storage buckets over https, utilizing a cdn for edge caching all while minimizing cost and guaranteeing reliability.

 ### Starting from scratch - The Big Picture
 1) Deploy Kubernetes cluster